 Visitors to the Zoo can also visit the exhibit centre, boasting an expansive display of fossils within the area.

 Near the Halls Gap Zoo, there are a wide number of specialty shops, cafes, restaurants and small eateries.
 Also, a range of stylish accommodation options near the Zoo caters to the lodging needs of visitors to the region.
 Hotels, motels and B&B’s feature heavily in Hall’s Gap, but if you are looking for something a little more private, try one of the lodges or private cabins.
 Most offer free Wi-Fi, breakfast, cable TV.
-Sit and relax on your private verandah as you watch the Australian wildlife come alive at dusk.
+Sit and relax on your private veranda as you watch the Australian wildlife come alive at dusk.